 I read this one sometime around 2012.

 If you haven't seen the movie or read the book, the tale is set in a future where humanity is fighting an alien species that look like insects.
-No, I'm not talking about the movie Starship Troopers.
+No, I'm not talking about Starship Troopers.
 In this story, the aliens have a hive mind and come close to wiping out humans before we can beat them back.
 Again, I'm not talking about Starship Troopers.
 Against the backdrop of a fairly right-wing society, a young man undergoes rigorous training to help turn the tide in the battle against the bugs.
 No, I swear, I'm not talking about Starship Troopers.

 All human children have to undergo testing to see if they'd be suitable for military service.
 The main character, nicknamed "Ender" (I've already forgotten what his real name was) scores off the charts, so he is forced to go into the army, unwillingly.
 Since he's such a small kid, he gets beaten up a lot by bullies in the service.

 But there's one thing he's really good at - computer simulations of battles.
 He's so good at it that the military keeps promoting him until he's the leader of a group of other children with similar talents.
 Eventually they're given a simulation of the ultimate attack, to see if they'd be willing to completely wipe out the enemy.
 If you have two brain cells to rub together, you can probably figure out the "surprise" ending.

 There's also a weird side plot about a dream that Ender has where he plays a video game and ends up killing a giant and climbing through its skull or something like that.
 It makes very little sense in this book, and turns out it's just setting up the sequel.